kaltura/playkit-js/docs/configuration.md

 >  progressive: []
 >}
 >```
->##### Description: Defined the optional sources for playback.
+>##### Description: Defines the optional sources for playback.
->Should map media source extension type to its array of sources.
+>The optional sources for playback should map the media source extension type to its array of sources.
 >#### Example:
 >```js
 >var config = {